Dasharo/docs/docs/ecosystem/overview.md

   leads to repositories synchronization, different CI/CD setup and other needs.
   This section describes interaction with Customer Infrastructure and which part of Dasharo Production is deployable on customer site.
-* Transparent Validation - Dasharo Transparent Validation (DTV) is set of software, firmware and hardware components with the goal of simplifying and improving long term maintenance of Dasharo firmware.
+* Transparent Validation - Dasharo Transparent Validation (DTV) is a set of software, firmware and hardware components with the goal of simplifying and improving long term maintenance of Dasharo firmware.
 In this section we introduce components, which belong to DTV.